Anastasia-Labs/aiken-design-patterns/README.md

 It validates that the puropse is withdrawal, and that given the list of inputs, the provided function yields identical outputs as the ones provided via the redeemer.

+### Parameter Application

+In some cases, validators need to be aware of instances of a parameterized script in order to have a more robust control over the flow of assets.

+As a simple example, consider a minting script that needs to ensure the destination of its tokens can only be instances of a specific spending script, e.g. parameterized by users' wallets.

+Since each different wallet leads to a different script address, without verifying instances, each script address is seen as an arbitrary script address from the minting script.

+To allow this validation on-chain, some restrictions are needed to be put in
+place:
+1. Parameters of the target script must have constant lengths, which can be achieved by having them hashed
+2. Consequently, for each transaction, the resolved value of those parameters must be provided through the redeemer
+3. The dependent script must be provided with CBOR bytes of instances before and after the parameter(s)
+4. Wrapping of instances' logics in an outer function so that there'll be single occurances of each parameter

+This pattern provides two sets of functions.
+One for applying parameter(s) in the target script (i.e. the minting script in the example above), and one for wrapping your parameterized scripts with.

+After defining your parameterized scripts, you'll need to generate instances of them with dummy data in order to obtain the required `prefix` and `postfix` values for your target script to utilize.

+Take a look at `validators/apply-params-example.ak` to see them in use.